SQL > SQL Commands >

 WHERE "column_name" = 'value1'

-For example, we may wish to select all records for the Los Angeles and the San Diego stores in Table Store_Information,
+To select all records for the Los Angeles and the San Diego stores in Table Store_Information, we key in,

 WHERE Store_Name IN ('Los Angeles', 'San Diego');